 When it's my turn finally, Franco smiles, snaps a pod and shells me a tiny handful of exquisite fresh baby peas.
-The sweet, green seeds explode in my mouth bringing back forgotten sensory memories.
+The sweet, green globules burst in my mouth bringing back forgotten sensory memories.

 Needless to say, even if Franco will be around the neighborhood more often, I ended up buying a large weekly supply of fruits and vegetables.
 I usually never shop with a list in mind, I just let the ingredients at hand inspire me.

 So besides the produce and the bunch of lilacs that now make my house smell like paradise, I also bought some of Franco's homemade roasted black olives.

 I soaked them in water and rinsed them well, letting them drip dry.

 Tossed them in a bowl with a little olive oil, cracked black pepper, a wee pinch of salt and omitted the peperoncino flakes I usually add to the dressing, because my son wanted to taste them.